AdvancedPhotonSource/cohere/docs/source/config_rec.rst

 | (3) trigger at iteration 3
 | (20, 5) trigger starts at iteration 20, repeats every 5 iteration for the rest of run
 | (20, 5, 40) trigger starts at iteration 20, repeats every 5 iteration until iteration 40
-| Triggers can also be a combination of any of the above, ex: ((4), (3, 7, 24), (6,20))

 Parameters
 ==========
 General
 +++++++
 - data_dir:
-| optional, used for specific cases, defualt is <experiment_dir>/data.
+| optional, used for specific cases, defualt is <experiment_dir>/phasing_data.
 Driven by the scripts, the experiment directory contains four directories: conf, prep, data, and results.
 The standard preprocessed file, named data.tif should be in data_dir when starting reconstruction.
 If the data_dir parameter is configured then the data is read from this directory, otherwise from <experiment_dir>/data.
 This parameter is only accepted when running script from a command line.
 When using GUI, the data_dir is always default.
 | example:
 ::

     data_dir = "/path/to/data_dir/data_dir"

 - save_dir:
 | optional, used for specific cases, defualt is <experiment_dir>/results.
-Driven by the scripts, the experiment directory contains four directories: conf, prep, data, and results.
-The  reconstruction results are saved in <experimenr_dir>/results directory.
+Driven by the scripts, the experiment directory contains four directories: conf, preprocessed_data, phasing_data, results_phasing, and results_viz.
+The  reconstruction results are saved in <experiment_dir>/results_phasing directory.
 If the save_dir parameter is configured then the reconstruction result is saved in this directory.
-This parameter is only accepted when running script from a command line.
 | example:
 ::

     save_dir = "/path/to/save_dir/save_dir"

 - init_guess:
 | optional, defines how the initial guess is set.
 Possible options are: 'random', 'continue', and 'AI_guess'.
-The choice "random" will generate random guess, "continue" will start from previously saved results, and "AI_guess" will run AI reconstruction that will be an initial guess.
+The choice "random" will generate random guess, "continue" will start from previously saved results, and "AI_guess" will run AI reconstruction that will be an initial guess saved at <experiment_dir>/results_AI.
 Each of these algorithms require different parameters, explained below.
 The default is 'random'.
 | example:
 ::